Trump Requests Return of Materials Seized in FBI Raid Via Social Media

 Trump continued, "By copy of this TRUTH, I respectfully request that these documents be immediately returned to the location from which they were taken.
 Thank you!"

-Various reports have speculated on the items removed from Mar-a-Lago last Monday — or three days after the FBI/Department of Justice obtained a search warrant (signed by magistrate Judge Bruce Reinhart) — outside of the 11 sets of potentially classified materials.
+Various reports have speculated on the items removed from Mar-a-Lago Monday — three days after the FBI/Department of Justice obtained a search warrant, signed by magistrate Judge Bruce Reinhart — outside of the 11 sets of potentially classified materials.

-The Florida raid also came at a time when President Trump was knowingly out-of-town (New York City).

 As such, the FBI and DOJ might have been looking for evidence that Trump violated the Espionage Act of 1917, which prohibits American citizens from "obtaining information, recording pictures, or copying descriptions of any information relating to the national defense with intent or reason to believe that the information may be used for the injury of the United States or to the advantage of any foreign nation."